 Dwr Cymru Welsh Water indicate that there are no issues in providing a supply of clean water or connection to the public sewer.
-The site is crossed by a 450mm combined sewer for which a supply of clean water or connection to the public sewer.
 The site is crossed by a 450mm combined sewer for which protection measures will be required in the form of an easement or diversion.
 This may restrict what can be delivered.